CHAPTER 198. VETERANS HOMES

 board.
 From each house of the legislature, the chair of the committee that deals with veterans

-affairs shall serve as an ex officio, nonvoting member if that person is a veteran.
+affairs or the chair's designee shall serve as an ex officio, nonvoting member of the board.

 Subd.
 3. Terms; compensation.

 Membership terms, compensation of members, removal of

 members, and filling of vacancies are as provided in section

 Subd.
 4.[Repealed, 1996 c 310 s 1